Zuikyo/ZIKViper/README.md

 ## <a name="demo-template"></a>Demo and Templates

 There're two Demos for two implementations.
-You can compare their difference.
+You can compare their differences.

 There're also Xcode file templates for quickly generating VIPER code.
 You can find them in the `Templates` folder.
 Copy those `XXX.xctemplate` folders to `~/Library/Developer/Xcode/Templates/`, then you can use them in Xcode `New->File->Template`.